Sign up to receive this Control Girl Q & A series by email here.

 • Unlike Hagar, I have not experienced physical abuse.

-• Unlike Rebekah, I have not been asked to move to a foreign country.
+• Unlike Rebekah, I have not moved to a foreign country.

 • Unlike Leah, I am not unloved by my husband.